 After gaining experience as a trial attorney, during which time Gonzalez handled numerous life-in-prison matters successfully, he entered his first political contest in 1999.
 He challenged then incumbent Terrence Hallinan who claimed to be the most liberal DA in California.
 Gonzalez challenged him from the left alleging that Hallinan’s administration was still pursuing life in prison sentences in non-violent 3-strikes cases, aggressively prosecuting drug offenses (primarily marijuana offenses), and was ignoring environmental crimes and instances of police brutality.
 Gonzalez also said he would prosecute landlords who were pretextually using owner move-in laws to evict tenants.
 He argued for increased training in the DAs office and said he would expand staffing in preliminary hearing courtrooms where a majority of serious cases reach settlement.

 Gonzalez was alone among the five candidates to categorically state opposition to the death penalty in all cases.
 The SF Examiner noted “Gonzalez, who criticized Hallinan and Fazio on the issue, called on all candidates to support a “death penalty moratorium,” saying that “moral leadership on this issue should start in San Francisco.”
 “There is no reason to execute people,” Gonzalez said.
-“It’s wrong, and we have to let go of this thing.”
+“It’s wrong.”
 (SF Examiner, 10/27/99).
 Hallinan would later adopt this position, late in the campaign, as Gonzalez gained traction among progressives.

 Gonzalez’s progressive platform prompted columnist Ken Garcia to write that “in another era Gonzalez would have been in the Socialist circle of Eugene V. Debs” (SF Chronicle, 10/26/99).